MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 4. You'll be taken to your **Contacts** page.
 If you're using a free trial, you'll be prompted to start your **Free Trial of Dynamics 365 Remote Assist**.

 5. You can now use Dynamics 365 Remote Assist on your mobile device.
-Next up, [Learn how make calls](mobile-app/making-calls-with-ar.md).
+Next up, [Learn how to make calls](mobile-app/making-calls-with-ar.md).

 >[!Note]
 > For Enterprise environments that manage application deployments using an MDM provider, please contact d365rafb@microsoft.com for assistance obtaining the Dynamics 365 Remote Assist mobile application binary.